Block-Logic (BLTG) Price Down 30.5% This Week

 Scrypt

 hashing algorithm.
 Block-Logic’s total supply is 35,045,912 coins and its circulating supply is 22,899,329 coins.
 Block-Logic’s official Twitter account is @BlockLogicBLTG and its Facebook page is accessible here.
-The official website for Block-Logic is block-logic.com.
+Block-Logic’s official website is block-logic.com.

 According to CryptoCompare, “As of July 2018, Block-Logic Technology Group and the token BLTG has been created from the Bitcoin-Lightning project.
 After a community-wide vote, it was decided that the project should be managed by community members rather than the original developers.
 The name was changed to avoid confusion with other similarly named projects and to better represent the vision and goals of the new project.
 All services will be made accessible through industry standard Application Programming Interfaces (API), enabling the integration between not only products developed by Block-Logic but also partners and 3rd party developers.
 Reward Allocation Reduction:”Every six months (or 262,080 blocks) the rewards per Block will be reduced by 1 until rewards per block are at 5.
 Rewards percentages for Masternodes, Staking and Governance will remain the same.
 It is expected that when the rewards are reduced to 5, the supply to the network will be sustainable and the increase or decrease of supply will be negligible to the number of tokens in circulation year on year.
 Block-Logic reserves the right to revisit and adjust the tokenomics annually.” “

-It is usually not currently possible to buy alternative cryptocurrencies such as Block-Logic directly using U.S. dollars.
-Investors seeking to trade Block-Logic should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Block-Logic using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Block-Logic directly using U.S. dollars.
+Investors seeking to acquire Block-Logic should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Block-Logic using one of the exchanges listed above.

 Receive News & Updates for Block-Logic Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Block-Logic and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.